ironsheep/P2-RPi-IoT-gateway/README.md

 | Folder | Purpose |
 | --- | --- |
-| TMP | Temporary files written by the P2 which the RPi can occasionally delete.
+| TMP | Temporary files written by the P2 which the RPi can delete as it needs to.
 | VAR | this is where P2 puts its files which are not web-server related.
 | CONTROL | Control files - written by web pages on our RPi.
 Values are automatically sent to the P2 each time a file appears here or a file here is changed.
 | STATUS | Status files - P2 writes files here which will be loaded by web pages.